kuroji-fusky/SBbrowser-API-Wrapper/README.md

 A wrapper for Lanrza's [SBbrowser][sbb] frontend as a digestable API built on Fastify and [Cheerio][cheerio].

-This is built in conjunction with [SponsorExplorer][se] for ease of access through a REST API without the concerns of rewriting it in a form of a web scraper.
+This is built in conjunction with [SponsorExplorer][se] for ease of access through a REST API without the concerns of rewriting it from scratch.

 ## Setup and Installation